 If you look on the monitor later in the evening and find that they’re no longer on their pillow, or they’re completely out of the blanket, that’s okay!
 You do not need to go in and put them back into place.
 They are clearly fine without it and we don’t want to disturb their sleep.

-You may also find that your child throws the pillow or blanket out, because they just don’t want it!
+You may also find that your child throws the pillow or blanket out of their bed because they just don’t want it!
 That’s totally fine, as well!
 Just leave it and let your child sleep – we don’t want to start a game of fetch at bedtime!
 Then when you put them to bed the next day, lay your little one back on the pillow or tuck them back under the blanket and see what happens.

-If they truly just don’t want the pillow or blanket and you’ve given it a few days, that’s okay, too.
+If they truly just don’t want the pillow or blanket and they verbalize it to you, that’s okay, too.
 Take it away and try again in a few weeks or months.
 Remember, they can still sleep well without a pillow or blanket!

 We didn’t give our oldest a pillow until she was three.
 She wasn’t asking for one and never enjoyed sleeping with a stuffed animal, so she wasn’t showing any of the classic signs.
 We did give it to her while she was still in the crib, as we transitioned her to a big bed around the age of 3.5, and we wanted her used to having a pillow.

-Even now, a year later, however, she starts her night on the pillow, but she quickly moves off and sleeps somewhere else on her bed for the rest of the night.
-And that’s perfectly fine!
+But I will say for a solid year, maybe more, she would start her night on the pillow, but then quickly move off and sleep somewhere else on her bed for the rest of the night.
+And that was fine!

-Even now, as a four year old in a queen bed, she starts the night under her blankets and wakes up outside of them.
-And she sleeps straight through the night without a problem!
-That’s also why she still wears a sleep sack every night, because we live in a basement apartment and we don’t want to worry about her getting cold.
+And similar to the pillow, a year later she would always start the night under her blankets and wake up outside of them.
+And she still slept through the night without a problem!
+That’s also why she continued wearing a sleep sack every night because we lived in a basement apartment and we didn’t want to worry about her getting cold.

 She was no longer napping by the time we gave her a pillow and blanket, and they didn’t seem to be a distraction at night time, so she adjusted without a problem!